-Ever since the actress Micheal Phelps appeared at a swim meet with reddish circles marking his back and shoulders several years ago, cupping has been thrust into the spotlight as a “new” form of alternative medicine.
+Ever since Micheal Phelps appeared at a swim meet with reddish circles marking his back and shoulders several years ago, cupping has been thrust into the spotlight as a “new” form of alternative medicine.
 Cupping Therapy is actually a form of traditional Chinese medicine, which teaches that diseases that are caused by localized congestion in various parts of the body.
 It’s a highly effective way of applying acupressure to the skin, based on techniques used in Chinese medicine as well as the traditional medicine of Egypt, Greece and the Middle East.
 How does cupping work?

 Acupuncture cupping works by placing small cups, usually made of glass, that have been heated, on various acupressure points of the body.
 Normally, the acupuncturist or therapist will wave a burning cotton ball soaked in alcohol inside the cup to quickly to create a vacuum.
 The warm cups are placed in specific areas, creating negative pressure, which is used to draw out toxins and other fluids through the skin.
 Although the heat is not felt by the person receiving the treatment, the cups cause a pulling sensation as the skin is lifted.
 Cups are normally left on the skin for five to fifteen minutes.
 Some therapists may choose to add a lubricant to the rim of the cups so that they can be moved along the back or shoulders as needed.
 When the treatment is finished, each cup is removed by pressing the skin beside it, allowing air to leak in to release the vacuum seal.

 Why should I have a cupping treatment?